sungsoo-ahn/2025/_posts/2025-04-28-calibration.md

     Image 10 | One-Hot-Vector
 </div>

 We have the same image as in our entry example and can see that the chosen label differs between annotators.
 A common approach to resolving such issues in the labelling process is to use some form of aggregation <d-cite key="paun2022statistical, artstein2008inter"></d-cite>.
 Let's say that in our example the majority vote is selected, so we end up evaluating how well our model is calibrated against such  'ground truth'.
 One might think, the image is small and pixelated; of course humans will not be certain about their choice.
 However,  rather than being an exception such disagreements are widespread <d-cite key="aroyo2024dices, sanders2022ambiguous, schwirten2024ambiguous"></d-cite>.
 So, when there is a lot of human disagreement in a dataset it might not be a good idea to calibrate against an aggregated 'gold' label <d-cite key="baan2022stop"></d-cite>.
-Instead of gold labels more and more researchers are using soft or smooth labels with are more representative of the human uncertainty <d-cite key="peterson2019cifar, sanders2022ambiguous, collins2023human"></d-cite>, see example below.
+Instead of gold labels more and more researchers are using soft or smooth labels which are more representative of the human uncertainty <d-cite key="peterson2019cifar, sanders2022ambiguous, collins2023human"></d-cite>, see example below.

 <div class="row mt-2">
     <div class="col-sm mt-3 mt-md-0">